jiasong18/Ant-Media-Server-Wiki/5_How-to-Reduce-latency-for-RTMP----HLS-Streaming.md

 ### What is RTMP (Real Time Messaging Protocol) ?
 RTMP means Real Time Messaging Protocol.
 RTMP is mostly depreciated for use as a viewer-facing video streaming protocol.
 However, RTMP is the most commonly used streaming protocol.

 ### What is HLS (HTTP Live Streaming) ?
 The HLS(HTTP Live Streaming) protocol was developed by Apple.
+The HLS streaming protocol works by chopping MP4 video content into short, 10 second chunks.
+On an unreliable wireless network, HLS allows the player to use a lower quality video, thus reducing bandwidth usage.
+HLS videos can be made highly available by providing multiple servers for the same video, allowing the player to swap seamlessly if one of the servers fails.

 ## How to Reduce latency for RTMP -> HLS Streaming ?
 To reduce the HLS latency there are some parameters and it can be reduced to 8-10 secs for now.